 The OAFP Foundation is always looking for individuals to join its Board of Trustees.
 Trustees are elected annually through a nomination and selection process with the Foundation’s governance committee.
 Trustees serve an initial three-year term and can be re-elected to serve a second, three-year term.
 Check out the Leadership Team page to learn more about the Board and the trustee responsibilities.

-If you are interested in serving on the Board of Trustees, please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327.
+If you are interested in serving on the Board of Trustees, please contact Director of Foundation & Strategic Programs Kaitlin McGuffie or call 800.742.7327.

 Share Your Story